krishrathi1/KalaSarthi/README.md

-# KalaMitra - Your Artisan's Digital Twin
+# KalaSarthi - Your Artisan's Digital Twin

-This is a Next.js application for **KalaMitra**, an AI-Powered Marketplace-as-a-Service (MaaS) designed to empower Indian artisans.
+This is a Next.js application for **KalaSarthi**, an AI-Powered Marketplace-as-a-Service (MaaS) designed to empower Indian artisans.

 This project was created for the Google GenAI Exchange Program Hackathon 2025.